g-s-wan/cs32-repl/README.md

 **Project structure:**

 The source code includes:
+* __./src/frontend: Includes code related to the rendering of the REPL
+* __./src/java: A folder containing our server-side java files from previous Sprints.
+This is where we put all the files that handle Parsing, Searching and communication with the Server.
 * __./src/main.tsx__: This is the main source file.
 This is the entry point that React uses to render the app.
 It renders the App function.
 * __./src/App.tsx__: Renders the Header, HistoryBox, and InputBox components and handles registering + resolving commands.
-* __./src/components__: A folder containing our components (elements rendered by React) Header, HistoryBox, and InputBox (respectively in __Header.tsx__, __HistoryBox.tsx__, and __InputBox.tsx__)
+* __./src/frontend/components__: A folder containing our components (elements rendered by React) Header, HistoryBox, and InputBox (respectively in __Header.tsx__, __HistoryBox.tsx__, and __InputBox.tsx__)
-* __./src/java__: A folder containing our server-side java files from previous Sprints.
-This is where we put all the files that handle Parsing, Searching and communication with the Server.
-* __./src/REPL__: a folder that contains our command-processor functions for our REPL.
+* __./src/frontend/REPL__: a folder that contains our command-processor functions for our REPL.
 Each file corresponds to a function that returns a Promise which resolves to a string, which is the value to print to history when the command is done executing.  __This is our implementation of User Story 6__.
-* __./data__: A folder containing two mock CSV datasets
+* __./data__: A folder containing three mock CSV datasets
 * __./test/*.test.ts__: Files __mode.test.tsx__, __load_file.test.tsx__, __view.test_tsx__, * * __search.test.tsx__ are dedicated to testing each REPL command.
 The __components.test.tsx__ performs some general tests.
 Other files contain mock data (__mock_cvs_data.ts__) or helper functions (__helperSetupMock.ts__).
 There is also a   __mockDataTests.tsx__ which, along with our files in the __mocking__ subfolder take a different approach to testing.

 **Design choices:**